Utah Fisheries and Aquatics

 - Three species in the Colorado River Basin (Roundtail Chub, Bluehead Sucker, and Flannelmouth Sucker)

-A priority for the BLM UT Fisheries Program is to work with the National Aquatic Monitoring Center to implement an aquatic monitoring strategy (AIM) for BLM UT waters.
+The BLM Utah Fisheries Program works with the National Aquatic Monitoring Center to implement an aquatic monitoring strategy (AIM) for BLM Utah waters.
 This includes inventory and monitoring a suite of biological and physical attributes, processes and functions of riparian and aquatic systems to determine if they are being degraded, maintained, or restored as a result of land management activities.
-Recently collected Aquatic AIM data will be analyzed to address the condition of and recommended management of BLM UT aquatic systems.
+Recently collected aquatic AIM data will be analyzed to address the condition of and recommended management of BLM Utah aquatic systems.